wirelineio/wns/cmd/wnsd-lite/README.md

 $ wnsd export > ./genesis.json
 ```

-Init the lite node with the genesis.json file and the corresponding height.
+Initialize the lite node with the genesis.json file and the corresponding height.

 ```bash
 $ ./scripts/lite/setup.sh ./genesis.json <height>